 What is wind energy?

-There is two different kind of wind energy exploitation:
+There are two different kind of wind energy exploitation:

 - Onshore: on the ground.